-- 3-4 sprigs parsley, chopped
+- Fresh parsley, chopped

-- Grated pecorino cheese
+- Grated Parmigiano-Reggiano or pecorino cheese

 - Fresh black pepper

-- 1/3 large carrot, diced
+- 1/2 large carrot, diced

 - 1/2 stalk celery, diced

-- 1/8 cup (30ml) red wine
+- 2/3 cup (150ml) white wine

-Add the braciola wrap into the saucepan and brown on all sides.
-When the meat is no longer pink, add the basil and red wine.
-Bring to a simmer and cook for 2-3 minutes, or until the smell of alcohol has dissipated.
-Add the tomato puree, 1/2 cup (120ml) of water, the tomato paste, and a sprinkle of salt.
+Add the braciole into the saucepan and brown on all sides.
+When the meat is no longer pink, add the wine.
+Bring to a simmer and reduce until almost all of the excess liquid has evaporated—about 20-25 minutes.